When I walked around Karasuma area, I felt like eating something.

 When I handed my ticket to the staff, he asked me about my noodles.

 They have two types of noodles.
-Normal one and Yuzu noodles.
+Normal noodles and Yuzu noodles.

-This was the first time to visit there, so, I chose normal noodles.
+This was the first time to visit there, so, I chose normal one.

 Noodles made of whole wheat flour had springy texture.